RequestNetwork/requestNetwork/packages/data-access/specs/request-block-specification-v0.1.0.md

 - Channel
 - Topics

 The channel in data-access allows to group several transactions under one string: the channel id.
-This channel is indexed by several strings called topics.
+This channel can be indexed by several strings called topics.

 There are two ways of getting transactions: